You want to design and deliver a flexible and effective mobile learning programmes, but where do you start?

 Your audience will be typically internet savvy and well used to downloading clever Apps onto their tablets and smartphones.
 They will expect nothing less than a first class user experience from your App.

-To successfully deliver your content you will need to use native mobile learning Apps, created specifically for the operating system of the device (iOS, Android or Windows).
+To successfully deliver your content you will need to use native mobile learning Apps, created specifically for the operating system of the device (iOS or Android).
 Clear branding and ease of use must be your top priorities.

 Next on the list should be facilities to enable users to manage the local storage of data within the App.